-This Eggplant Salad is substantial enough to have as a main meal with big bold flavours.
-A great vegetarian option for your next dinner.
+This Eggplant Salad is substantial enough to have as a main meal with big bold flavours and combines the smoky heat of harissa with the freshness of minty yoghurt.
+It makes a great vegetarian option for your next dinner.

-The eggplant absorbs the aromatic Harissa paste for a spicy flavour hit that complements the sweetness of the cherry tomatoes with the minty yoghurt dressing having a cooling effect.
+The eggplant absorbs the aromatic Harissa paste for a spicy flavour hit that complements the sweetness of the cherry tomatoes while the minty yoghurt dressing has a cooling effect.

 Preheat your oven to 220°C (425°F).
 Line a roasting pan with baking paper.

 Wash the eggplant remove the tops and bottoms then cut your eggplant in half, cut each half into thirds then cut into medium-sized cubes.